finos/FDC3-conformance-framework/mock/README.md

 ## Mock App Closability

 Some tests in some FDC3 applications require already open mock apps to be closed in some cases before they can successfully test assertions automatically.
-Unfortunately, the FDC3 API does not support closing of previously opened apps.
-The only way to work around this is to use the application specific API to close windows.
+Unfortunately, the FDC3 API does not support closing of previously opened apps, however, JavaScript/the HTML Standard does via window.close().

-One example of this has been implemented in file [mock-functions.js](./mock-functions.js) for the [Finsemble application](https://documentation.finsemble.com/docs/welcome/introduction).
+This has been implemented in file [mock-functions.js](./mock-functions.js).

-If you are testing against another application, **it is likely you will need to update this file**.
+If your container/Desktop Agent doesn't support closing windows with window.close(), **it is likely you will need to update this file**.